Likhith-Asapu/LSTM-Language-Modeling-using-Tenserflow/README.md

 The code has been tested on the following corpora:
 - EuroParl Corpus

+## File Structure

-Perplexity scores for sentences present within these corpus can be found in the Perplexity_Scores folder.
+Perplexity scores for sentences present within EuroParl Corpus can be found in the Perplexity_Scores folder.

 - Perplexity_Scores/LM_train contains the perplexity scores for sentences used for training the model.
 - Perplexity_Scores/LM_test contains the perplexity scores for sentences used for testing the model.

+Model.ipynb contains the code for the LSTM language model.